 The ability to speak and write well in French prepares students for a wide variety of careers, such as teaching, banking, business, communications, public relations, social work, and government.

 Course placement is determined by an online placement test and a review of high school language courses.
 In the case of transfer students, placement is determined by a review of the transfer credit evaluation and student input.

 Students will not fulfill their competency requirement with a course that is at a lower level than what is determined by the department without prior approval of the department chair.

 French majors are highly encouraged to study abroad and consult the department chair regarding course selection abroad.
 Credits earned abroad will be applied to fulfill required or elective credits.
 Cabrini has its own programs and also works with other colleges to provide study abroad opportunities.

 Note: Students should expect to take all of their upper-level French courses for the major at consortium institutions and should consult with the department chair when planning their curriculum.

-Minor: 18 credits beyond 201.
-Students wishing to minor in French are encouraged to consult the department chair to design a program.
+Minor: The department offers a French minor consisting of 18 credits beyond 201.
+Students wishing to minor in French should consult the department chair to design a program.